 - Download the free Arduino software if you don't already have it. - Since we're using a Teensy LC inside the Invention Board you'll also need to download some additional resource files for that board.
-See the instructions on the PJRC website. - Under the Tools menu choose the Boards submenu and then choose Teensy LC. - You may also need to select the Teensy in the Port submenu.
-It will be listed under the 'teensy ports' section of the submenu.
+You can grab those for free off the PJRC website. - Mac OS 10.15 users must download a modified version of the full Arduino IDE from the PJRC website that has the built in resource files.
+The only downside to this is that it's a large file. - Choose the Teensy LC as your Arduino of choice in the software and upload.
+(Mac OS 10.15 users will also have to choose the port that the Teensy LC is located at.)